-Trust deeds are managed by specialist individuals known as insolvency practitioners.
+Trust deeds are managed by specialist individuals known as insolvency practitioners and you’ll have to find one of these individuals to make the trust deed official.
 During the application process, these professionals work with you to organise such aspects as a repayment plan and determine the length of the trust deed itself.

 Usually, this person will then become a ‘trustee’.
-The trustee has approval to act on your behalf regarding your financial affairs.
+The trustee can act on your behalf regarding your financial affairs.
 He or she will, in turn, notify your creditors and attempt to gain their approval for the trust deed to become ‘protected’.